regebro/prehistoric-python/presentation.rst

 .. note::

     This is also fairly common.
 But the keys method has different results in Python 2.7 and Python 3.
+Only in Python 2 is it a list.

 ----